loltsuka/ipchanger/README.md

 The script will create a shortcut in the current directory named shortcutter.desktop, you need to give this permission to run as executable either by terminal chmod +x or by rightclicking and selecting it from permissions if you want to run the script through the shortcut.

+The IP addresses you want to use are in a file named IP_list.txt, feel free to change the addresses as needed, and have a max of 4 in there.